Jmuccigr/miscellaneous/howto/local servers.md

     - Helpful (to a point): <https://xdeb.org/node/1607>
     - Explained mailbox types: <http://unix.stackexchange.com/questions/132654/how-to-make-postfix-create-maildir>
     - Check console for errors
         - If already running on certain PID and exits "with abnormal code 89", master.pid file may have wrong permissions so it can't be refreshed.
-Kill the service at `/usr/local/var/run/dovecot/master.pid`
+Kill the service with the ID listed in `/usr/local/var/run/dovecot/master.pid`
             - This often happens after upgrade.